Tips for Working with Cowork

 • Are numbers consistent throughout the document?

-• Is the tone appropriate for the audience?
+• Is the writing tone appropriate for the recipient?

-Part 4: Speed — Boost Efficiency with Queue, Plugins, and MCP
+Part 4: Speed — Boost Performance with Queue, Plugin, and MCP

-Instead of issuing one command at a time and waiting, queue multiple tasks consecutively:
+Instead of issuing one task at a time and waiting, queue multiple tasks consecutively in Queue:

 • "Organize the Downloads folder by file type"